winternet-studio/yii2-wordpress-glue/readme.md

 Yii2-Wordpress-Glue
 ===================

-development of Wordpress-Plugins with yii2-framework
+Development of Wordpress plugins with Yii2 framework

-## Quick-Start
+## Quick Start

-create a new Wordpress-Plugin by creation of a new Folder in `wp-content/plugins/awesome-plugin` and run/execute these tasks inner the awesome-plugin folder (replace awesome-plugin with your Plugin-Name!):
+Create a new Wordpress plugin by creating a new folder in eg. `wp-content/plugins/awesome-plugin` and run/execute these tasks that that folder:

 - create a new `composer.json`-File and require `HenryVolkmer/yii2-wordpress-glue`
 - run `composer install`
-- create the wordpress plugin-bootstrap file `awesome-plugin.php`:
+- create the wordpress plugin bootstrap file eg. `awesome-plugin.php`:

 ```php
 <?php